 Intercom uses a hybrid model: per-seat subscription plus outcome-based AI pricing.
 The Essential plan starts at $29/seat/month, Advanced at $85/seat/month, and Expert at $132/seat/month (all billed annually).
 Fin AI Agent costs $0.99 per resolved outcome on top of the seat fee.
 Additional costs apply for Copilot unlimited usage ($29/agent/month), the Pro add-on ($99/month) for advanced analytics, and the Proactive Support Plus add-on ($99/month).
 These add-ons compound.
 An Early Stage Program offers 90% off in year one for startups with fewer than 15 employees and less than $10M raised.

-Pipedrive charges per seat per month with four tiers: Lite (starting at $14/seat/month), Growth, Premium, and Ultimate.
-Add-ons like LeadBooster ($32.50/company/month) and Campaigns are billed per company, not per seat.
+Pipedrive charges per seat per month with four tiers: Lite (starting at $14/seat/month), Growth ($39/seat/month), Premium ($59/seat/month), and Ultimate ($79/seat/month).
+Add-ons like LeadBooster ($32.50/company/month) and Campaigns ($13.33/company/month) are billed per company, not per seat.
 Annual billing saves up to 42%.
 Premium and Ultimate plans include LeadBooster, Projects, and Smart Docs, which are separate add-ons on lower tiers.
 The pricing is transparent, and entry costs are low.

-ZoomInfo uses custom-quoted, seat-and-credit-based pricing with no publicly listed prices.
-This reflects its enterprise focus.
-However, ZoomInfo Lite is a permanent free tier (not a trial) with access to 100M+ verified profiles and 10 monthly export credits.
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo Lite is a permanent free tier (not a trial) with access to 100M+ verified profiles and 10 monthly export credits.
 A 7-day free trial of paid features is also available.
 For teams evaluating whether ZoomInfo's data can improve their pipeline, the free entry points provide a real look before committing.
+Paid plans are custom-quoted based on usage volume and seat count.

 Integration ecosystems serve different workflows